 One way to achieve this for existing buildings is by implementing deep-energy retrofits during renovations, and for new buildings by putting in place net-zero standards.

 Water waste accounts for the emissions that come out of heating water.
 Low-flow water taps and showerheads decrease water waste, making them a viable strategy in emissions mitigation.
 In this case, it is assumed that more low-flow water fixtures leads to less water waste, which in turn leads to less emissions in water heating.
 For each additional percentage share of low-flow water fixtures, it is estimated that 0.11 GtCO2 eq/year is saved (Drawdown WS 2019).
 Increasing low-flow water fixtures to 95% is considered to be reasonable.

-While other heating sources go through a process in order to create heat, geothermal heating entails the movement of heat from one place to another by using heat pumps.
+While other heating sources go through a process in order to create heat from other forms of energy, geothermal heating entails the movement of heat from one place to another by using heat pumps.
 Geothermal heating is a direct use of the geothermal energy stored in the earth from the sun and is a renewable source of energy estimated to emit 0.1 GtCO2 eq/year in buildings.